Bali10050/FirefoxCSS/README.md

 You can set a custom border radius for the tabs on `line 14`

 ### Changing the background image:
+> Newtab background
 Add your image to the chrome folder and name it `Background.png`
+> Navbar background
+Add your image to the chrome folder and name it `NavbarBackground.png`

 ***